VolkanSah/aicc-comments-reply-plugin/README.md

 "This work is licensed under a Creative Commons Attribution 4.0 International License.
 You are free to share, adapt, and build upon this work for any purpose, even commercially, as long as you give appropriate credits to [VolkanSah - https://wordpress-webmaster.de]

 However, please keep in mind that creating and maintaining plugins or code for free, requires time and effort.
-If you find this plugin useful, please consider buying me a coffee, sponsoring my work on GitHub, or leaving a review.
+If you find this plugin useful, please consider buying me a coffee, sponsoring my work on GitHub, or leaving a review, a "STAR" or follow me :smile:

 ## Disclaimer